Use SQL to set up sensitive data classification¶

 About tag mapping¶

-You can use the classification profile to map SEMANTIC_CATEGORY system tags to one or more user-defined tags.
-This tag mapping allows a column with sensitive data to be automatically assigned a user-defined tag based on its classification.
+You can use the classification profile to map SEMANTIC_CATEGORY system tags to one or more object tags.
+With this tag mapping, a column with sensitive data can be automatically assigned a user-defined tag based on its classification.
 The tag map can be added while creating the classification profile or later by calling the <classification_profile_name>!SET_TAG_MAP method.

 Regardless of whether you are defining the tag map while creating the classification profile or after, the contents of the map are specified